vanphan24/boundary-terraform-host-discovery/README.md

-2. Clone repo and navigate into the `boundary-terraform-host-discovery` folder.
+2. On your local machine terminal, clone repo and navigate into the `boundary-terraform-host-discovery` folder.

 ```
 git clone https://github.com/vanphan24/boundary-terraform-host-discovery.git